FEMA Flood Plain

 Protect Yourself from Flooding

 Just because you haven’t experienced a flood in the past, doesn’t mean you won’t in the future.
-Flood risk isn’t just based on history, it’s also based on a number of factors: changing weather patterns, rainfall, erosion, river flow and tidal-surge data, topography, flood-control measures, and changes due to building and development.
+Flood risk isn’t just based on history, it’s also based on a number of factors: changing weather patterns, rainfall, erosion, river flow and tidal-surge data, topography and flood-control measures.

 It is strongly recommended that property owners determine their risk.
 Since standard homeowners insurance doesn’t cover flooding, it’s important to have protection from the floods associated with hurricanes, tropical storms, heavy rains and other conditions that impact Bucks County.